pubnub/pubnub-api/javascript/README.md

 ## Using the PUBNUB init() Function

-Sometimes you want to use create a PubNub Instance directly in JavaScript and pass the PubNub API Keys without using a DOM element.
+How to create a new instance of the PubNub Object directly in JavaScript.
 To do this, simply follow this `init` example:

 ```html